 Charging Status Indicator Sound Action/Reason Short Flashing Green (Flash rate increases from one to four as the battery charges) One audible chirp Vehicle is charging.
 Long Flashing Green Two audible chirps Charging is delayed by Programmable Charging or, if the vehicle is equipped accordingly, by a total utility interruption.
 Charging will begin later.
-See Utility Interruption of Charging ⇔ 250.
-Short Flashing Green (From one to four flashes depending on charge level) Two audible chirps Vehicle is charging but will delay by Programmable Charging at least once before the charge is complete.
+See Utility Interruption of Charging Short Flashing Green (From one to four flashes depending on charge level) Two audible chirps Vehicle is charging but will delay by Programmable Charging at least once before the charge is complete.
 Solid Green None Charging is complete.
 Yellow (Upon Plug-in) None Charge cord is OK and the vehicle is preparing to charge.

 Charging Status Indicator Sound Action/Reason Yellow (For Extended Time Period after Plug-in) None Charge cord is OK, but the vehicle is not charging.
 This may be due to a total utility interruption and charging will begin later.
 This may also occur if the vehicle has detected a high voltage charging system fault.
-See Utility Interruption of Charging 250 or Service Vehicle Soon Light 126.
-Short Flashing Green (From one to four flashes depending on charge level) or Long Flashing Green Four audible chirps Insufficient time to fully charge by departure time due to the selected rate preference.
-To increase the battery state of charge at the departure time perform a delayed charging override.
-See Delayed Charging Override None (Upon Plug-in) None Charge cord connection should be checked.
-None (After Green or Yellow CSI Indication Observed) None Charge cord connection should be checked.
+See Utility Interruption of Charging Short Flashing Green (From one to four flashes depending on charge level) or Long Flashing Green Four audible chirps Insufficient time to fully charge by departure time due to the selected rate preference.
+To increase the battery state of charge at the departure time, perform a delayed charging override.
+See Delayed Charging Override \$\times 241.
+None (Upon Plug-in) None Charge cord connection should be checked.
+None (After Green or Yellow CSI Observed) None Charge cord connection should be checked.
 If connection is good, this may be due to a power failure or a total utility interruption and charging will begin later.
 This may also occur if the vehicle has detected a high voltage charging system fault.
-See Utility Interruption of Charging 250 or Service Vehicle Soon Light 126.
+See Utility Interruption of Charging \$\dip\$ 252 or Service Vehicle Soon Light \$\dip\$ 127.

-Charging Status Indicator Sound Action/Reason None Repeated audible chirps Electricity has been interrupted before charging was complete.
+Charging Status Indicator Sound Action/Reason None Repeated audible chirps To disable this feature, see "Charge Power Loss Alert" in Vehicle Personalization Electricity has been interrupted before charging was complete.
 Repeated chirps will stop if power is restored within 90 seconds.
 None Three audible chirps Charge port door is open.